sarahtwomey2/Hack-Week-Project/journal.md

     });
 }
 ```

+### Pointers
+* Our first idea was to create the Reddit bot using Python, but connecting a python program to a website proved to be more difficult than we were anticipating.
+We found that we could do the same thing using a Javascript wrapper.
+Tip: don't use the back-end if you don't have to.
+* Reddit does not let you post an image through a bot, so you have to create an Imgur bot that that posts the image and have the reddit bot link to that imgur post.
+Tip: create an imgur bot.
+* Tip: Snoowrap makes it very easy to create a Reddit bot.
+Use it.

+### What To Look For When Grading
+* posttoreddit.js is a great example of how to create a Reddit bot completely on the front-end.
+* posttoimgur.js is a great example of a imgur bot.

 ### Challenges
 * Creating the meme presented several challenges as we had to make sure the text wrapped around the image.
 As seen above we had to create a special function to combat this issue.